ibm-cloud-docs/discovery/schema.md

     - `interpretation`: The details of the normalized text, if applicable.
       - `value`: A string listing the value that was found in the normalized text.
       - `numeric_value`: An integer or double expressing the numeric value of the `value` key.
-      - `unit`: A string listing the unit of the value that was found in the normalized text.
+      - `unit`\*\*: A string listing the unit of the value that was found in the normalized text.
     - `provenance_ids`: An array that contains zero or more keys.
 Each key is a hashed value that you can send to IBM to provide feedback or receive support.
     - `location`: The location of the contract term as defined by its `begin` and `end` indexes.
+  - `contract_currencies`: An array that identifiea the document's contract currency or currencies.
+    - `confidence_level`: The confidence level of the identification of the contract currency.
+Possible values include `High`, `Medium`, and `Low`.
+    - `text`: A contract currency, which is listed as a string.
+    - `text_normalized`: The normalized text, if applicable.
+It is listed as a string in [ISO-4217](https://www.iso.org/iso-4217-currency-codes.html){: external} format
+    - `provenance_ids`: An array that contains zero or more keys.
+Each key is a hashed value that you can send to IBM to provide feedback or receive support.
+    - `location`: The location of the contract currency as defined by its `begin` and `end` indexes.
   - `tables`\*: An array that defines the tables identified in the input document.
     - `location`: The location of the current table as defined by its `begin` and `end` indexes in the input document.
     - `text`: The textual contents of the current table from the input document without associated markup content.
     - `section_title`: If identified, the location of a section title contained in the current table.
 Empty if no section title is identified.
       - `text`: The text of the identified section title.
       - `location`: The location of the section title in the input document as defined by its `begin` and `end` indexes.
+    - `title`: If identified, the title or caption of the current table of the form `Table x.: ...`.
+Empty when no title is identified.
+When exposed, the `title` is also excluded from the `contexts` array of the same table.
+      - `location`: The location of the title in the input document as defined by its `begin` and `end` indexes.
+      - `text`: The text of the identified table title or caption.
     - `table_headers`: An array of table-level cells applicable as headers to all the other cells of the current table.
 Each table header is defined as a collection of the following elements:
       - `cell_id`: The unique ID of the cell in the current table.
       - `location`: The location of the cell in the input document as defined by its `begin` and `end` indexes.